BOND: License to Train with Black-Box Functions: Experimental Setups

-The purpose of this experiment is to demonstrate the capacity to achieve meaningful convergence with numerically estimated gradients.
-We chose a simple FFNN architecture for both \textit{NetworkA} (\textit{read-in}) and \textit{NetworkB} (\textit{read-out}).
-For all results, we average over seeds [42, 58, 63, 89, 14].
-For the CHPD, we reduce the outright magnitude of the target values, dividing by the scalar $10,000$.
-We use a batch size of 64, with 100 training epochs --- generally we observed that convergence plateaus before or at this stage.
-All models were optimized using Adam, with a Huber loss function.
-We use a lambda learning rate scheduler to maximize performance, with an initial learning rate of $1e-3$ for all models, except SPSA which benefited from a larger learning rate at $1e-2$.
-The details of the lambda scheduling coefficients are shown below, where \% is used to indicate percentage of complete training epochs. \begin{itemize} \item 1.0 for <50\% \item 0.1 for 50-75\% \item 0.01 for >75\%. \end{itemize}
+For CHP data, we scale target values, dividing by $10,000$.
+We use a learning rate scheduler with an initial learning rate of $1e-3$ for all models, except SPSA which benefited from a larger learning rate at $1e-2$.
+The details of the lambda scheduling coefficients are shown below where $e$ is the current epoch and $E$ is the total number of epochs.